elves/elvish/CONTRIBUTING.md

 The [`tools`](tools) directory contains scripts too complex to fit in the `Makefile`.
 Among them, [`tools/pre-push`](tools/pre-push) can be used as a Git hook, and covers all the CI checks that can be run from your local environment.
+All the checks below are covered by this script.

 ## Testing changes